GopherSecurity/gopher-mcp/README.md

 # Gopher MCP

+Please ⭐ if you like it.

-A production-ready C++ implementation of the Model Context Protocol (MCP), designed following enterprise-grade design patterns and architectures.
+C++ implementation of the Model Context Protocol (MCP), designed following enterprise-grade design patterns and architectures.

 ## Architecture Overview